tracerinteractive/TaskForce/README.md

 ---

 You must login to an Epic Games account.
 Go to [epicgames.com](https://epicgames.com) and click *Sign In*, even if you've never created an account before.
 Then click *Sign Up* at the very bottom to create an account or select a way to login to your existing account.
-> :warning: You must have an Epic Games account to download the engine!
+> :warning: You must have an Epic Games account to download the editor!

 ![Epic Games Login](https://github.com/tracerinteractive/TaskForce/assets/43829991/f0edb2a0-ed69-408b-bdc0-8aa499363261)